From Garden Cemetery to Wilderness to Restoration

 A second phase was completed in the spring of 2007 with tree works to remove some of the self seeded trees with other undergrowth generally to form widened access corridors based on the original drives and footpaths.
 This is primarily to allow light at ground level and to encourage diversity of plants and shrubs.

 The main restoration building programme began in March 2008 and was completed in November 2009.

-The East lodge was available from March 2009 and is now used as the visitors reception and a shop selling quality gifts and associated items.
+The East lodge is now used as the visitors reception and a shop selling quality gifts, books and locally made art.
 The lodge basement has been fitted out as a place for volunteers; the remaining space on the top floor is used by cemetery staff.

 The Anglican chapel has been restored to its former excellence, including the plasterwork and tiled floor.
 The original fixed seating was lost some time ago and not replaced.
 It is now used for a wide range of events including funerals, concerts, meetings and weddings.